-Classes from years 2 to 6 work in the garden weekly with Amanda Pryor who is our Garden Specialist.
+Classes from Reception to year 6 work in the garden weekly with Daniel Arnold who is our Garden Specialist.
 Students are involved in planting seeds, harvesting, weeding, creating and working with compost, discovering insects and other animals, understanding plant life cycles, working in groups and collaborating with each other, working safely with tools and a range of other garden related activities.
 Students look after our chickens by refreshing the water, feeding them and collecting the eggs.
 Many parents are volunteers in the garden sessions and during our working bees.

 If you would like to volunteer in the kitchen or the garden or have any enquiries please contact Rebekah Goodall, SAKGP Coordinator through The Heights School front office.

 To find out more about the Stephanie Alexander Kitchen Garden Program, please visit their website.